Applied Microbiology

 Survives

 Responsible for ringworm and athlete's foot.
-Survives standard 40–50°C wash cycles.
+Survives standard 40 to 50°C wash cycles.

 Kill Temp